Nissimarcus11/Nissimarcus11/README.md

 - 👋 Hi, I’m @Nissi Marcus
-- 👀 I’m interested in developing applications using several back ends
+- 👀 I’m a Developer and DevOps Engineer
-- 🌱 I’m currently learning flutter
+- 🌱 Continuous Learning is the key
-- 💞️ I’m looking to collaborate on java, php, python, django, and flutter
+- 💞️ Fitness, Travel, Biking, Hiking, Cooking
 - 📫 How to reach me mail me nissimarcus3@gmail.com

 <!---